-Obvious humor aside, I believe I have acquired some serious life skills while logging all those hours with Lucy.
+Obvious (bad) humor aside, I believe I acquired some fairly helpful life skills while logging all those hours with Lucy.

-1. Headstrong, with a touch of wacky and unconventional, have a 95% success rate.
+1. Headstrong, with a touch of wacky, and if necessary, unconventional, has a 95% success rate.

 2. For the 5% of failures, it’s okay to cry and admit you’ve made a mistake.

-3. I have no problem following my husband’s lead, provided it’s going my way.
+3. I have no problem following my husband’s lead, provided he's headed in the same direction I am.

-4. I rely on forgiveness of my minor disobediences when they are motivated by unselfish or good intentions.
+4. I rely on forgiveness of minor transgressions when they are motivated by unselfish or good intentions.

-5. When said disobediences seem unforgivable with a simple explanation plan B is launched to make the aggravated either so confused or amused they forget why they were mad.
+5. When said transgressions are unforgivable with a simple explanation, plan B is launched to make the aggravated either so confused or amused they forget why they were mad.

-6. I am wary of going into business and traveling with friends, particularly if those friends are the Mertz’s.
+6. I am wary of going into business and/or traveling with friends, particularly if those friends are the Mertzes.

 8. I have learned to accept my deficiencies on the dance floor but nonetheless unabashedly move as if I belong on Broadway.

-9. I know my place.
-You won’t ever see me trying to get into my husband’s (journalism) “act.”
-No sir-ee, not a written peep out of me.
+9. I stay in my lane.
+You won’t ever see me trying to get into my husband’s writing “act.”
+No sir-ee not a written peep out of me.